If you’re the type of person who takes calls from unknown numbers, there’s a good chance you’ve answered a call that starts with some version of this:

 Government agency scams crimes are on the rise

-Add this to a growing problem of data breaches in the private sector, and you’ve got a recipe for massive ongoing fraud and financial losses.
+Add this to a troubling pattern of data breaches in the private sector, and you’ve got a recipe for massive ongoing fraud and financial losses.

 Rather than leap into a big mistake, if a taxpayer isn’t sure whether they owe any tax, they can view their tax account information on IRS.gov to check their status.